 - National Institute of Health: Falls and Older Adults

 Individuals age 60 and over often times have special needs.
 As we age, our bodies undergo change.
 With this change, we need to modify how we perform some tasks, but also understand the whole aging process.
 As a community-based organization, the Norwich Township Fire Department realizes the need to be proactive and reach out with interventions to prevent problems.
 Click here to learn more about these resources for those age 60 and over, as well as for their caregivers.
-If you have any questions, please contact the EMS Coordinator at (614) 876-7694.
+Visit the Focus Hilliard Page for more resources or contact Focus Hilliard at (614) 876-7694.

 Links to other Web Sites

 Centers for Disease Control and Prevention - Flu Vaccine Information

 Central Ohio Area Agency on Aging

 Central Ohio Trauma System